One More Time (Twice song)

 "One More Time" is a song recorded by South Korean girl group Twice.
 It is the group's first Japanese maxi single, featuring three other tracks.
 It was released on October 18, 2017, by Warner Music Japan.

-The single album achieved the biggest first-day sales and became the fastest-selling album of any South Korean girl group in Japan.
-With over 250,000 unit sales, it is the first Japanese single by a K-pop girl group that earned Platinum certification by the Recording Industry Association of Japan (RIAJ).
+The single achieved both the biggest first-day and first-week sales of any South Korean girl group release in Japan.
+With over 250,000 unit sales, it is the first Japanese single by a K-pop girl group to earn a Platinum certification by the Recording Industry Association of Japan (RIAJ).